snehakalluru/Gym-website/README.md

 # Gym-website
-This website is created from the very basics of the HTML and CSS
+A beginner-friendly fitness website built using HTML and CSS, showcasing layout design, form handling, and basic styling.
+This project is part of my Full Stack Development journey